 Chinese policies encourage the development of AI, automation, and robotics.
 In 2016, authorities published a robotics industry development plan outlining goals and strategies for robotics industry growth over the next five years.
-PWC predicts China will be the world’s largest AI winner.
-By 2030, the adoption of these new technologies will increase Chinese GDP by 26%, while world GDP will increase by 14% on average.
+PWC predicts China will be the world’s most massive AI winner.
+By 2030, the adoption of these new technologies will increase the Chinese GDP by 26%, while world GDP will increase by 14% on average.
 In this article, we’ll see 10 of China’s top robotics startups.

 1. AI Nemo

 AUBO, based in Beijing, is a rising cobots industry star.
 Its products are designed to work with people on complex manufacturing tasks for warehousing and manufacturing facilities.
-The company’s flagship robot arm sells for about $18 K and found a loyal client base in the automated sector.
+The company’s flagship robot arm sold for about $18 K and found a loyal client base in the automated sector.
 The company has dual R&D centers in Beijing and the U.S. and technology partnerships with manufacturing firms in both countries.

 3. Borns Robotics